 1) Please try rebooting the clock.
 This will need to be done by someone on site, since the clock can't accept remote commands.
 Hold down the red key for three seconds.
-Once the clock shuts down completely, Press the red key to bring it back up.
-Check to see if it reconnects.
+It will count down 3, 2, 1, then shut down.
+When the screen is completely black, press the red button again to bring it back up.
+Give the clock a minute to see if it reconnects.

 3) Check Menu >> Comm >> Cloud Server / Web Setup / ADMS (exact wording depends on the model of the clock).
 It should have the following settings: